 Very.
 A lot of hard work goes into the manufacturing of vegetable tanned leather.
 And that reflects in its quality.
 Vegetable tanned leather just looks and feels different compared to chemically tanned leather.
 It might sound like we're stating the obvious but vegetable tanned leather usually has a very good life span.
 And if handled with care, vegetable tanned leather products can be passed on from one generation to another.

 Plenty.
-You are likely to run out of fingers if you count the product types derived from vegetable tanned leather: shoes, wallets, purses, belts, jackets, saddles, and more.
+You are likely to run out of fingers if you count the product types derived from vegetable tanned leather: shoes, wallets, purses, belts, leather jackets, saddles, and more.

 Sturdiness.
 The biggest USP of vegetable tanned leather is its quality thanks to the amount of hard work that goes into its tanning process.